 Follow the path as it runs through the trees then across fields – ignore the footpath which goes off to the right and carry on along the main path until it meets the road.
 Turn left and follow the road for 300 metres (there’s no pavement so you’ll need to walk on the verge but it’s not too busy).

-Just before you get to a stone farmhouse, turn to the right onto the small road which is signposted Upper Slaughter/Lower Slaughter.
+When you approach a stone farmhouse, turn off to the right onto the small road which is signposted Upper Slaughter/Lower Slaughter.
 Follow this road for 400 metres – you’ll see Upper Slaughter village in front of you, but instead take the unpaved track off to the left.

 After going through the wooden gate at the end of the path, go through the metal gate immediately to your right which takes you downhill towards Upper Slaughter (the village gets its name from an Old English word for muddy place rather than anything sinister!).
 When you reach the road, follow it to the right into the village square, which is signposted Upper Slaughter/Lower Swell.

-Look out for the Cotswold stone buildings in the square, which were reconstructed by architect Sir Edwin Lutyens in 1906 – which was the last time any new buildings was built in Upper Slaughter.
-Follow the path on the left into St Peter’s churchyard and take a look inside this 12th-century church with its medieval stonework, brass plaques and stained-glass windows.
+Look out for the Cotswold stone buildings in the square, which were reconstructed by architect Sir Edwin Lutyens in 1906 – this was the last time any new buildings was built in Upper Slaughter.
+Follow the path on the left into St Peter’s churchyard and you can take a look inside this 12th-century church with its medieval stonework, brass plaques and stained-glass windows.

 Then carry on along the side of the church and you’ll come out on a hillside above the ford, where cars can drive through the River Eye.
 There’s a bench overlooking the river which is a good spot for a picnic.
 And if it’s a hot day you can dip your feet in the river to cool them off.